USS OREGON model

 the ship like a quivering leaf.

-On May 4, Oregon and her two escorts steamed out of Rio
+On May 4, USS Oregon and her two escorts steamed out of Rio

 de Janeiro.
 It soon became evident that the accompanying

-vessels were too slow for the battleship, and Clark
+vessels were too slow for the battleship.
+Clark ordered them to

-Cape Frio, and the Oregon headed north alone.
+Cape Frio, and the battleship Oregon headed north alone.

 On May 8,